 To apply for a loan, click here for our application form – it should take no more than 2-3 minutes to complete.
 When you’ve filled in all the details, submit your application.
-Our computer system will then start matching the details you’ve sent us with our panel of lenders, so that we find the lenders most likely to want to say “yes” to offering you a loan.
+Our system will then start matching the details you’ve sent us with our panel of lenders, so that we find the lenders most likely to want to say “yes” to offering you a loan.

 Within a few seconds, each lender will come back to us with their answer.
 We then direct you automatically to the website of a lender on our panel who is likely (although not guaranteed) to offer you a competitive and affordable loan.
 When you’re there, they’ll ask you a few more questions.

 Once you’ve answered those additional questions, the lender will run a full credit search on you.
 They then consider everything from your application and credit report when making their decision.
 Again, within a few seconds, they will either make you a firm offer, or they’ll decide not to make you an offer.

 If they do make you an offer, they’ll show you all the vital information you need to know so that you can make an informed decision on whether this loan is right for you.
 That information includes the rate of interest, the amount and the dates of your repayments, any other charges, the total interest charged over the lifetime of the loan, and so on.

 If the loan is affordable for you and you want to go ahead, please read and understand the lender’s terms and conditions.
 If you’re happy to go ahead, just let the lender know.
 You will then enter into your own legal agreement with the lender.

 The money should be sent to your bank account within minutes*.
 However, please be aware that it may take much longer for the money to appear in your bank account depending on your bank’s policies and procedures.

 Ready for a quick loan?